open/close all folders

 - In the 1966 film, Batman: The Movie, Batman is a noble figurehead of the establishment.
 In the 1989 film Batman and its immediate sequel, he's a rough & tumble crusader.

 - For his first decade on the screen, Godzilla was a fearsome force of nature meant to be a physical incarnation of the atom bomb.
-The later Showa films of The Sixties and The Seventies portrayed him as a protector of humanity who was grumpy at worst.
-With his reintroduction in The Return Of Godzilla and through the subsequent Heisei era films in The '80s and The '90s, he was once again a fearsome creature hostile to humans, albeit one that often saved humanity by accident in his battles with other Kaiju.
+The later Showa films of The '60s and The '70s portrayed him as a protector of humanity who was grumpy at worst.
+With his reintroduction in The Return of Godzilla and through the subsequent Heisei era films in The '80s and The '90s, he was once again a fearsome creature hostile to humans, albeit one that often saved humanity by accident in his battles with other Kaiju.
 This portrayal continued into the Turn of the Millennium, with the exclusion of Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack!, where he is a being of pure evil.
 Godzilla (2014) once again makes him the terrifying force of nature he was in his earliest films but also continues the Heisei/Millennium portrayal of him being an unintentional defender of humans from other monsters.
 Shin Godzilla Shows Godzilla closer to his original portrayal as a malevolent monster out to destroy humanity.

 Live Action TV